cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

 ### Graphics mods
 - **Camera distance mod**: Change the default zoom.
-- **NPC info bubbles distance mod**: Increase the distance from which NPC's yellow speech bubbles are seen.
-    > I made this mod to get rid of the frustration not being able to get information from NLA people unless I get very close to each one of them.

-### HUD mods
-- **Change time anywhere**: Allow to change time of the day from the eManual entry of the main menu.
 - **Freecam**: Look around the world with the monolith soft developer freecam.
     >Hold 'R' button to move camera up |
     >Hold 'L' button to move camera down |